kabbo06/docker_overlay_using_vxlan/README.md

 We can clearly see the problem has been fixed.

 # Outcome:
-In this lab, we have sucessfully created doacker distributed network.
+In this lab, we have successfully created docker distributed network.
 One big benefit of using **OVS** bridge is it can be directly accessed from physical or host network if route available.
 No port forwarding is needed.
 This is more efficient.
 We can check from one of host machine:

 ![9](https://user-images.githubusercontent.com/22352861/151006280-4d8c8db5-ab57-4257-a4a6-c54f6f374e4e.JPG)